 Expand a section below to learn more about aquatic physical therapy.

 Do I need to know how to swim?

 You do not need to know how to swim but should be comfortable in a pool that ranges in depths up to 5 feet.

 Is aquatic therapy billed as physical therapy?

 Yes.
 Aquatic therapy is really aquatic physical therapy.
 It is a skilled service with direct care from a licensed therapist, so your insurer will be billed for physical therapy services.

 How do I get into aquatic PT?

-You need an MD referral to be scheduled for a PT evaluation.
+You need a referral from a doctor to be scheduled for a PT evaluation.
 After that, you will be oriented to the pool area and scheduled for follow-up visits in aquatic PT.